Aratramba/design-manual/README.md

     Markdown is parsed using [marked](https://github.com/chjj/marked).
 HTML is allowed.

-    If a file called Index.md is found, it will be placed first in the navigation.
+    The options.indexPage file will be will be placed first in the navigation.

   2. ### Components page
     Create a file called Components.md.
 This page is where your components are documented.
 The file should look like this.